tusca99/PoD-LACP-B/README.md

 ## Acknowledgments

-All the papers and libraries used can be found within the bibliografy of the Thesis.
+All the exercises are group projects with the contribution of Chiara Tramarin, Vittoria Bettio, Cesare Beccarelli